 All rose varieties are edible, even the ones in your garden, but some have better flavor and edible qualities.
 Nantucket is covered in invasive Rosa rugosa or beach roses so we usually can pick them in abundance along the beaches and coastline.
 There are wild rose varieties here as well but they are not as abundant.

-Infusing rose petals in to a simple syrup is a simple and easy way to capture their color and flavor in food.
+Infusing rose petals into a simple syrup is a simple and easy way to capture their color and flavor in food.
 Rose simple syrup can keep for 1 month when stored in the refrigerator.
-Add it to cocktails, teas, iced drinks like lemonade or iced tea, or even freeze it in a ice pop mold for a cooling summer treat.
+Add it to cocktails, teas, iced drinks like lemonade or iced tea, or even freeze it in an ice pop mold for a cooling summer treat.

 - 2 cups water

 - Bring water and sugar to boil to dissolve sugar and remove from heat.